 So, let us look at 11 strange-but-true health tips:

 Health Tip #1 Want to nap better?
 Just drink coffee!

 According to the Japanese, they conducted a survey where people took coffee naps, i.e. by consuming 200 mg of coffee and then take a 20-minute power nap or rest.
 These people felt more alert and did well on their tests.
 But isn’t drinking coffee supposed to keep you wide awake?
 When one consumes coffee, the caffeine kicks in and clears the adenosine, a molecule in the brain that triggers alertness.
-So, when Adenosine levels increase, they one more tired.
-Therefore, napping at this time helps to flush out the adenosine, and with drinking coffee, it reduces the effect of the molecule further.
+So, when Adenosine levels increase, they make one more tired.
+Therefore, napping at this time helps to flush out the adenosine and drinking coffee, reduces the effect of the molecule further.
 This results in better naps!

 Health Tip #2 Want beautiful pearly whites?
 Don’t brush your teeth right after you eat!

 Au contraire to what people say, don’t brush your teeth right after you eat or drink.
-This holds true for when you have just had foods that are acidic – citrus fruits, health drinks, soda and tomatoes etc. It softens the teeth enamel and brushing can chip it off.
+This holds true for when you have just had foods that are acidic – citrus fruits, health drinks, soda and tomatoes, etc. It softens the teeth enamel and brushing can chip it off.
 It may also erode the layer beneath it.
 It is best to wait for at least half an hour before brushing.

 Read More: 4 Simple Teeth Whitening Home Remedies

 Health Tip #3 Want to be a size smaller?
 Put on weight!

 Befuddled?
 Well, putting on weight to get into a smaller size means merely to put on muscle weight.
 This is apparently possible because a pound of fat and a pound of muscles weighs the same, but muscle takes up less space.
 So, if you have bigger muscles, even though your weight may be the same, your clothes size may be smaller.

 Health Tip #4 To eat less, eat more